danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - The endpoint will require a bearer token to return the profile data.
   - The token will be sent via the `Authorization` request header.
   - The `Authorization` request header value must have the format: `Bearer TOKEN`.
-  - The token is verified by a Lambda Authorizer.
+  - The token is verified by a Lambda Authorizer with the help of Auth0.

 ### Example